• Skip to primary navigation

 Instructions

-Heat olive oil in a saucepan, add the garlic and saute till lightly browned and fragrant.
-Make sure not to burn the garlic.
+Heat olive oil in a medium saucepan on medium heat.
+Add the garlic and sauté until lightly browned and fragrant.
+Make sure to not burn the garlic.

 Add tomato paste, turmeric, curry powder, paprika, salt and pepper.
-Mix well and cook for 1~2 minutes.
+Mix well and cook for couple of minutes.

 Add the vegetable broth and bring the mixture to a boil on high heat.
-Lower the heat and simmer for 5 minutes, stirring frequently.
+Lower the heat and simmer until slightly thickened.

-Step by step photos showing the layering with tomato sauce, roasted eggplant, cilantro and sliced tomatoes
+Step by step photos showing the layering of borani banjan with tomato sauce, roasted eggplant, cilantro and sliced tomatoes.

 Pour on the other ⅓ of the sauce.
-Repeat with the remaining eggplant, cilantro and tomato slices.
-Finish the dish by drizzling the last ⅓ of the sauce making sure to cover all the veggies.
+Repeat with ⅓ of the eggplant, remaining cilantro and tomato slices.
+Finish the dish with the remaining eggplant, drizzling the last ⅓ of the sauce making sure to cover all the veggies.

 Cover the dish tightly with aluminum foil and bake for about 20~30 minutes or until the mixture is bubbly; then remove the foil and bake for another 5 minutes.
 Remove from the oven and cool slightly before serving.
 Top with garlic yogurt just before serving.